-We had a very busy year with four children transitioning to other settings including local primary school, private school and aspect support classes.
-In addition, 4 students transitioned up to our K-6 program at Giant Steps with the remaining students returning to Early Learning full time for 2018.
+We had a very busy end to the year with 3 children transitioning to other settings including their local primary school, private school and aspect support classes.
+In addition, 5 students transitioned up to our Senior Program at Giant Steps.